About Exiern & Characters

 But the truth of the matter is that it is because Peonie does not act like a princess.
 Peonie is a risk taker and she craves the adventure and excitement which a prim and proper palace life has kept her from.
 At the same time she is rather naïve about the world, and assumes the best about people – even when the evidence points to the contrary.
 Add a general childish disregard for rules and you get a perfect storm of hostageablity.

 During her latest peril Peonie was rescued by the barbarian warrior Typhan-Knee.
-This probably would have been the beginning of a wild romace had Typhan-Knee not lost her gender at the same moment Peonie gained her freedom.
-As it is Peonie is trying to help Typhan-Knee adjust to her new body.
+Peonie tried to help Typhan-Knee adjust to his new body.
 They have become good friend and Peonie often keeps Typhan-Knee’s more fiery temperament in check.

 A scholar that crossed paths with Tiffany and Peonie during their return home, he involved them in the search for his missing sister.
 This was going all fine and dandy until Tiffany, on her own in the woods, was attacked by said sister – who turned out to be on her metamorphosis stage to becoming a dragon.
 It is common practice for dragons to burn villages and leave their human-like young in the remains, and much has implied that Denver is, unknowingly, an incubating fire-breather like his sibling.